sindilevich/connection-string-parser/README.md

 The project is written in `Typescript`.
 Below usage examples for `Typescript`-based projects.

 ## Add to the project
-Simply download the `connection-string-parser.ts` file to your project's folder.
+Simply run `npm install connection-string-parser` in your project's folder.

 ## Parse
 With a connection string as the input, let's convert it to a connection object for further use.